mctrl-io/mctrl/README.md

   "Folks, we're having a baby!"

 Villages of Hope
-  While stopping abortion is the driving focus of this mission, the scope of the Mission for Life is broad, and so it's also dedicated to helping people of any age or status who are lacking the special care they need to survive.
+  While ending abortion is the driving focus of this mission, the scope of the Mission for Life is broad, and so it's also dedicated to helping people of any age or status who are lacking the special care they need to survive.